ArashLab/CAP/docs/DataHandle.md

 # DataHandle
-A DataHandle is the specification of the data.
-What do we mean by data and its specification.
+A **DataHandle** is the specification of the data in the workflow file.
+`DataHandler` is the coresponding module in CAP source code.

+## Introduction

-Data could be anything, a single integer number or a giant table where each entry is a complex structure.
+Data could be anything, a single integer number or a giant table.
 Example of data includes a VCF file, a phenotype file and a Python list stored in the momory.
 Data can be permanent (like files) or temporary (like a python object in memory).
 Permanent data is stored in different storage such as local disk, tape storage, NAS and HDFS as well as cloud storage such as S3 and Dropbox.
-For simplicity we use the term **Disk** to refer to all those Permanent data could be in form of file(s), databases or something else (just in case).
+For simplicity we use the term **Disk** to refer to all those storages.
+Permanent data could be in form of file(s), databases or something else (just in case).
 Examples are
 - A JSON file (single file)